Welcome to The Liquid Audit.

 - Review upcoming and existing events from one view.

-4. Run service and review the numbers
+4. Run service and review performance

-Live usage
+Live Service

 - Monitor live service activity during the event.

-Event summary
+Event Summary

 - Review the finished event once service closes.